SAP-archive/iot-reference-app-opc-ua/Docs/1-8-BuildMonitoringApp/README.md

 Building the App using Web IDE Full-Stack: https://www.sap.com/developer/tutorials/iotae-comp-buildappmc0.html

 We explored sharing our sources via our external Github in the Web IDE.
-For this to work, we had to put in the email address and user id in Github and the clone our git repository into the WEB IDE
+For this to work, we had to put in the email address and user id in Github and the clone our git repository into the WEB IDE.
 We encountered issues with authentication.
 This does not work probably due to our custom Identity Provider.
+So we skipped this step.

 After that we tried the Github repository inside of Neo.
-This worked better and multiple developers could share and work on versions of the UI App in parrallel or to deploy the latest version on server.
+This worked better and multiple developers could share and work on versions of the UI App in parallel or to deploy the latest version on server.

 In the end we failed with this as it was unclear to some developers, what password was requested.